thalespaiva/programods/README.md

 > Source variables are blue.
 > Grey variables are sad,
 > Because of what we saw them do.
-> A v-strucre makes them mad,
+> A v-structure makes them mad,
 > They turn green some that were red,
 > And red some that were green, too.